roman-milk/roman-milk.github.io/1974-a-summer-of-incestuous-love.md

+===

- ****** 1974: A Summer of Incestuous Love ****** bysilkstockingslover© Nita, meanwhile, had an almost identical bikini in white that became just as sheer and transparent.
+Nita, meanwhile, had an almost identical bikini in white that became just as sheer and transparent.
 I could almost make out the pores in her skin through the material.
 My cock was hard as a rock, thankfully hidden under my trunks, as I wrestled mentally over which of them was turning me on the most.

  We eventually wrapped up pool time and it was time to go home.
 We dried and dressed, thanked our hosts and Julie and I headed home.
 We were half way there when I realized I had left my watch on the table by the pool before going in the water.
 Julie then exclaimed she'd done the same thing, so both our watches were left behind.
 Only a few minutes away, I turned around and we pulled into Nita's driveway less than twenty minutes after we had left.
 The house was already dark, so not wanting to wake them, we decided to walk around the house and through the gate to the pool area.
 We were both trying to be very quiet and carefully opened the gate.
 Both of us stopped when we heard sounds that were definitely sex.